IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tag-spaces/aggregate-slot.rst

 Aggregate Slot
 ===============

 A slot that contains a set of values from its *item type*.
-Aggregate slots can be used to logically group multiple binary dimentions.
+Aggregate slots can be used to logically group multiple binary dimensions.
 They are defined usind the ``some of`` keyword.
 Below is a definition of an agregate slot describing the different possible types of data subjects, that might be harmed if the dataset is misused::

   ProtectedDataSubjects: some of livingPersons, deadPeople, endangeredSpecies, rareMinerals.